 Established 1818 - Agamenticus Road

-Currier's tomb, right foreground, at Portland Street Cemetery on Agamenticus Road, with Powderhouse Hill ski area in background
+Currier's tomb, right foreground, at Portland Street Cemetery on Agamenticus Road, with Powderhouse Hill in the distance at left

 Pleasant Hill Cemetery

 Pleasant Hill Cemetery is an historic burying ground originally associated with the Great Works woolen mill on Brattle Street, and dates to at least the mid-1800s.
-Many textile mill workers employed at the Newichawanick Woolen Company are buried here.
+At least 27 Civil War veterans and those of two world wars are buried here, as well as many textile mill workers once employed at the Newichawanick Woolen Company.
 The Second Advent Society at Great Works had a small church opposite the cemetery and a bit downhill.
 The society was founded in 1870 by Rev. J. G. Smith and Rev. T. W. Piper and 15 original members.

 “This monument is raised in the original family burying ground on the homestead of Dea.
 B. Libby, as a memorial to the long neglected dead which repose here, some thirty in number,” reads a Woodlawn Cemetery marker “erected by the descendants of Dea.
 John Libby, A.D.
 1881.”